AlexanderLindholt/TextPlus/README.md

 <br>
 <br>

-# Showcases, in-depth tutorials, and more at the DevForum post!
+# Check out the [guides and documentation](https://alexanderlindholt.gitbook.io/textplus) to learn all about it!